raspberrychris/paddleboardmaster/content/post/serenelife-inflatable-stand-up-paddle-board-1.md

 * Cheaper boards are available
 * No Electric pump included

-This is a well thought out paddleboard from SereneLife and interestingly is described as being suitable for all ages.
+This is a well thought out paddleboard from SereneLife and interestingly is described as being suitable for all ages, which I haven’t seen before.

+The bottom line with this board is if you are looking for a good value high quality board, then this is going to interest you.

 I think this board would be best suited towards someone who wants to adventure outdoors and record their adventures on their SUP.
 The included GoPro holder makes it a breeze to ensure you get the best footage you can from and SUP, without being worried that you are going to lose your camera.